Latip176/mangayaro-api/README.md

 - 07 June 2023: readme.md
 - 09 June 2023: fix bug, error, readme.md
-- 11 June 2023: add fitur reads for get information of comic and image on chapter
+- 11 June 2023: add fitur reads for get information of comic and get image on chapter
 # use

 ## route